AllJoyn: Technology

 AllJoyn provided a core system services for interoperability among connected products and software applications across manufacturers to create dynamic proximal networks using a D-Bus message bus.
 Qualcomm has led development of this open source project, and first presented it at the Mobile World Congress 2011.
 Unity Technologies has provided the 'AllJoyn Unity Extension' packaged with the AllJoyn SDK release 2.3.6 and above.
 Original equipment manufacturer and original design manufacturer partners included Foxconn, Technicolor, LG Innotek, LeTV, and Xiaomi.

 The AllJoyn software framework and core system services let compatible devices and applications find each other, communicate and collaborate across the boundaries of product category, platform, brand, and connection type.
 Target devices include those in the fields of Connected Home, Smart TV, Smart Audio, Broadband Gateways, and Automotive.
 The communication layer (and thus hardware requirements) was limited to Wi-Fi.

 The system used the client–server model to organize itself.
 For example, a light could be a "producer" (server) and a switch a "consumer" (client).

 Each "producer" on the network has an XML file called introspection that is used to advertise the device's abilities and what it can be asked to do.

 It is possible to extend the AllJoyn framework's capabilities by bridging other protocols.
 Microsoft has added a technology called Device System Bridge that allows devices using home or building protocols such as Z-Wave and BACnet to appear on an AllJoyn network.
-Microsoft integrated the AllJoyn runtime (standard client) and Router Node service in Windows 10.
+Microsoft integrated the AllJoyn runtime (standard client) and Router Node service in Windows 10, however, retired it in its successor Windows 11 as of Version 24H2, meaning it will be removed in a future version.

 The system had technology for audio streaming to multiple device sinks in a synchronized way.

 AllJoyn provided services that could be integrated with its core, such as onboarding, configuration, notification, and control panel.

 The Lighting Service Framework (LSF) service was integrated into the common device model service.